 transportation -- about eight different bus lines converge on

-as well as the #6 subway line;
+the Square, as well as the #6 subway line;

 The